microsoft/MixedReality-SpectatorView/src/SpectatorView.Unity/Assets/SpatialAlignment/README.md

 ### Registration & Configuration

-Both of these aspects are required to enable a method to be used for localization, however, they are slighly different. `SpectatorView` comes pre-registered with several `SpatialLocalizers` that can be found on `SpectatorView\Prefabs\SpectatorView.SpatialCoordinateLocalizers.prefab`:
+Both of these aspects are required to enable a method to be used for localization, however, they are slightly different. `SpectatorView` comes pre-registered with several `SpatialLocalizers` that can be found on `SpectatorView\Prefabs\SpectatorView.SpatialCoordinateLocalizers.prefab`:

-- Azure Spatial Anchors (`SpatialAnchorsLocalizer`) localizer will rely on the hosting (User) device to create the common ISpatialCoordianate to be used by all ASA spectating devices connecting
+- Azure Spatial Anchors (`SpatialAnchorsLocalizer`) localizer will rely on the hosting (User) device to create the common ISpatialCoordinate to be used by all ASA spectating devices connecting
 - Physical Marker localizers will search for some physical marker in the world
 - Marker Visual localizer pairs will display a marker on the screen of a mobile device to be discovered by the other device.